 1.2.
 Regulatory Bodies

-• About Authorities’ Stand: The RBI, from time to time, issues various circulars on the use of cryptocurrencies.
+• About Authorities’ Stand: The RBI issues various circulars on the use of cryptocurrencies from time to time.
 It has been rather fastidious in focusing on associated risks with digital assets.
-Back in 2018, the RBI had imposed a banking ban on cryptocurrency transactions in the country.
+Back in 2018, the RBI imposed a banking ban on cryptocurrency transactions in the country.
 The ban was later overturned by the Supreme Court in 2020.

-• Securities and Exchange Board of India: Similarly, the SEBI regulates the markets of securities and is one of discussion points when considering how cryptocurrencies and related activities may be integrated into existing financial legislation.
+• Securities and Exchange Board of India: Similarly, the SEBI regulates the securities markets and is one of the discussion points when considering how cryptocurrencies and related activities may be integrated into existing financial legislation.

-• Ministry of Finance: The Ministry of Finance, rather logically, plays an important role in forging policies and regulations concerning digital assets on such issues as taxation and anti-money laundering.
+• Ministry of Finance: The Ministry of Finance logically plays an important role in implementing policies and regulations concerning digital assets on issues such as taxation and anti-money laundering.

 1.3.
 Taxation

-• IT: The Cryptocurrency will be taxed under the ambit of the Income Tax Act.
-Profit from the trade of any cryptocurrency is going to be treated either as a capital gain or a business income, according to the nature and frequency of the transactions.
+• IT: Cryptocurrencies will be taxed under the Income Tax Act.
+Profit from the trade of any cryptocurrency will be treated either as a capital gain or a business income, depending on the nature and frequency of the transactions.

-• Goods and Services Tax: The GST Council has been having deliberations on whether a cryptocurrency transaction would invoke GST.
-In the case of 2024, the council did not issue directions, so this levy of GST on cryptocurrency service and transactions is also a debatable point.
+• Goods and Services Tax: The GST Council has been deliberating whether a cryptocurrency transaction would invoke GST.
+In 2024, the council did not issue directions, so this GST levy on cryptocurrency services and transactions is also debatable.

 1.4.
 Anti-Money Laundering and Know Your Customer Requirements